zediogoviana/zediogoviana.github.io/content/projects.md

 +++
 title = "Side Projects"
-description="In this page you can check some of my Personal projects, together with others I help develop and maintain at finiam, outside our usual client work." keywords=["projects", "zediogoviana", "finiam", "elixir", "thepipetracker", "hackathons"]
+description="In this page you can check some of my Personal projects, together with others I helped to develop, when I was at finiam." keywords=["projects", "zediogoviana", "finiam", "remote", "elixir", "thepipetracker", "hackathons"]
 +++

 I've always been very pro-active and wanting to try out new things.
-So, in this page you can check some of my **Personal** projects, together with others I help develop and maintain at **[finiam](https://finiam.com)**, outside our usual client work.
+So, in this page you can check some of my **Personal** projects, together with others I helped to develop, when I was at **[finiam](https://finiam.com)**.

 Most of these are available on my **[GitHub page](https://github.com/zediogoviana)**, but I'll describe them shortly here also.